Lenoftawa/RP/README.md

 # ETH-only LEB8s
 ## Motivation
 Rocketpool is losing minipools.
-This is believed to be because RPL is not attractive due to it's volatility and the need for 10% collateral in order to enter and receive rewards.
+This is believed to be because RPL is not attractive due to its volatility and the need for 10% collateral in order to enter and receive rewards.
 This original tokenomics required a minimum 10% of borrowed ETH in RPL in order to

 - spin up a new minipool
 - receive RPL rewards from inflation and